The equations of equilibrium (E.o.E.) continue to be a key concept in our course.

 In a 3D problem, we say "moment at a point" when we want to calculate the three moment components (Mx, My, and Mz).

-Here, we see the moment about point (node) A.
+Here, we see the moment about node A.

 We can also say "moment about an axis" if we want only a moment component (or projection) about that particular axis.